I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_interface.md

 `Version`

 Driver-defined interface version.

+`Context`

+Pointer to interface-specific context information.

+`InterfaceReference`

+Pointer to a driver-supplied <a href="..\wudfwdm\nc-wudfwdm-pinterface_reference.md">InterfaceReference</a> routine that increments the interface's reference count.

+`InterfaceDereference`

+Pointer to a driver-supplied <a href="..\wudfwdm\nc-wudfwdm-pinterface_dereference.md">InterfaceDereference</a> routine that decrements the interface's reference count.

 ## Remarks
 The <b>INTERFACE</b> structure must be included as the first member of all structures that describe interfaces returned by drivers in response to an <a href="https://msdn.microsoft.com/library/windows/hardware/ff551687">IRP_MN_QUERY_INTERFACE</a> request.